NervanaSystems/neon/doc/source/user_guide.rst

     neon examples/mnist_mlp.yaml

 On the first run, neon will download the MNIST dataset.
-It will crate a ``~/nervana`` directory where the raw datasets are kept, and store processed batches in the neon repository directory.
+It will create a ``~/nervana`` directory where the raw datasets are kept, and store processed batches in the neon repository directory.
 Once that is done, it will train a simple MLP model on the dataset and report